ONSdigital/es-imputation-sg/README.md

 Next, the wrangler calls the method (see below) which populates the IQRS columns and passes the data back to the wrangler.
 The wrangler saves the data to S3 so it can be used by the next process.
 Completion status is published to SNS.

-### Calculate Atypical Values
+### Calculate Atypical Values Wrangler

 This is the fourth step of the imputation process.
-The wrangler returns iqrs data from the sqs queue (the output from the calculate iqrs step).
-It converts this data from JSON format into a dataframe and then adds 7 new ATypical columns (for the 7 questions) onto the dataframe.
-These 7 columns are initially populated with 0 values within the wrangler.
+The wrangler returns IQRS data from the sqs queue (the output from the calculate IQRS step).
+It converts this data from JSON format into a DataFrame and then adds new Atypical columns (one for each question) onto the DataFrame.
+These columns are initially populated with 0 values within the wrangler.

 Next, the wrangler calls the method (see below) which populates the Atypical columns and passes the data back to the wrangler.
 The wrangler passes the data, in JSON format, back to the SQS queue so it can be used by the next process.
 It also sends data to the BPM via the SNS queue